sibgit/sibgit.github.io/exercises/exercises_advanced_topics.md

       > 🦜 **Note:** the instructor's email address can be found at the top of the shared document used for the class.

-4. **Make sure you have signed-up for the exam** on the Google doc of the course by highlighting your name in green.
+4. **Make sure you have signed-up for the exam** on the shared online document of the course by highlighting your name in green.

 <br>
 <br>